First Alert: Flooding remains possible with heavy rain expected again Monday

-Rain is expected again for areas in central North Carolina that are already dealing with saturated ground.
+Relentless rain over the weekend washed out and closed roads across the Triangle.

-Relentless rain over the weekend washed out and closed roads across the Triangle, especially in Wake Forest, Rolesville and Durham.
+The #LittleRiver caused major damage when heavy rain made it swell and wash away this section of Highway 401 in @Franklincountyn !
+It needs lots of work before traffic’s allowed here, so avoid the area. @ABC11_WTVD #abc11 #washedout #road pic.twitter.com/LFFOUr9JaS— Anthony Wilson (@AnthonyABC11) June 10, 2019

 According to ABC11 meteorologist Brittany Bell, the rain is not yet finished.
 For Monday, showers are most likely to happen in the afternoon and evening.